Ginger juice is a great thing to add to your diet. It adds a lot of flavors, but it is also very healthy.

 The rhizome of ginger is sometimes mixed up with turmeric, but that’s because it looks similar and is from the same family- Zingiberaceae.

-For simplicity, you will find that throughout the remainder of this article, ginger’s rhizome will be called ginger without specification.
-As mentioned earlier, it is the rhizome that is mostly used and not the pseudostem or leaves of the plant-although the leaves and ‘stems’ are edible.
+For simplicity, you will find that ginger’s rhizome will be called ginger without specification throughout the remainder of this article.
+As mentioned earlier, the rhizome is mostly used and not the pseudostem or leaves of the plant-although the leaves and ‘stems’ are edible.

-Ginger is used as a spice (in the form of a flavoring agent mostly) in many dishes, for medicinal uses, for fragrance in soaps and cosmetics, and even as a beverage.
+Ginger is mostly used as a spice (in the form of a flavoring agent) in many dishes, for medicinal uses, fragrance in soaps and cosmetics, and even as a beverage.

-Fresh ginger is the raw ginger root while ground ginger is usually the powder form of ginger.
-Ground ginger is usually used in desserts or other baking products or in teabags.
+Fresh ginger is the raw ginger root, while ground ginger is usually the powder form of ginger.
+Ground ginger is usually used in desserts, other baking products, or teabags.

 Ginger juice is the liquid obtained from ginger via juicing with a juicer, blending or juicing the grated ginger.
-It’s actually quick and easy to do and a big plus it’s very nutritious and if done right (not too potent) it is delicious.
+It’s actually quick and easy to do, and a big plus is it’s very nutritious, and if done right (not too potent), it is delicious.

 Ginger Juice Ingredients